-- 3. In examining records, the following points should be observed: - (i) That all meetings are opened and closed with prayer; with a quorum present. - (ii) That records of meetings are kept in a satisfactory manner; - (iii) That minutes are confirmed: - (iv) That no gaps are left between meetings or that any gaps left are ruled out; and - (v) That all books required to be submitted are in fact submitted for inspection.
+- 3. In examining records, the following points should be observed: - (i) That all meetings are opened and closed with prayer; - (ii) That records of meetings are kept in a satisfactory manner; - (iii) That minutes are confirmed; - (iv) That no gaps are left between meetings or that any gaps left are ruled out; and - That all books required to be submitted are in fact submitted for inspection.